AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 - DisplayFusion (paid):
   - use the Steam version (it can be used on multiple computers with the same steam account)
   - it adds lot of features to windows monitor settings.
+  - There are 4 apps available after the installation .
+The main ones are : DisplayFusion and "monitor settings displayfusion"
 ### 2.3.
 Dev Software & Websites
 #### 2.3.1.
 PyCharm:
 - I prefer to use PyCharm (the Pro version is free for students)